Austria's Nowotny supports Hypo bad bank without state guarantees

-BRIEF-Ultra petroleum board approves 2017 drilling, completion capital budget of $500 mln

-* Ultra Petroleum Corp - board of directors approved planned 2017 drilling and completion capital budget of $500.0 million

-VIENNA, March 9 Austria's central bank governor recommends putting nationalised bank Hypo Alpe Adria's toxic assets into a limited company without blanket state guarantees, he said on Sunday.
+VIENNA Austria's central bank governor recommends putting nationalised bank Hypo Alpe Adria's HAABI.UL toxic assets into a limited company without blanket state guarantees, he said on Sunday.

-Rather than a state-owned "bad bank" that could continue to be a drain on public finances, Ewald Nowotny said Hypo's 17.8 billion euros ($24.7 billion) in non-performing assets should be transferred into a wind-down vehicle.
+Rather than a state-owned "bad bank" that could continue to be a drain on public finances, Ewald Nowotny said Hypo's 17.8 billion euros (14.7 billion pounds) in non-performing assets should be transferred into a wind-down vehicle.

 The vehicle would have no banking licence and would no longer enjoy the unlimited backing of the Austrian government, which has already put 4.8 billion euros into the bank to shore up its capital, Nowotny said.